Skip to main content

 Design Verification Example

-1. A common Verification layer
+1. The built-in Verification layer

 The Verification layer can be used to store common logic used by both the Assert and Debug layers.
 The latter two layers allow for separation of, respectively, assertions from prints.